elBurg0/grizzly_py2sql/README.md

 - "sql" for compiling the python udf to PL/SQL or PGPL/SQL
 - "py" for creating a functgion with python code on DB (only working on postgresql db with plpython3u enabled)

-For testing the database use the config.py file and add your test configuartions in the format:
+For testing the database use the config_template.py file and add your test configuartions in the format:
-[name of test, name of db (postgres/oracle), connection dictonary, compiler method (sql/py)]
+[name of test, name of db (postgres/oracle), connection dictonary, compiler method (sql/py)] Rename the file to config.py and then you can run the example.py or the main.py in the speedtest folder.

+To change or add UDFs that should be translated go into the funtiony.py file.